KratosMultiphysics/Examples/contact_structural_mechanics/validation/double_arch/README.md

 - Elastic modulus (E):  1.0E+11 _Pa_
 - Poisson ratio (&nu;): 0.3

 The time step is *0.0005* seconds, while the total simulation time is *0.2* seconds.
 With an increment of the imposed displacement wual to *0.4t*.
+For the frictional case the friction coefficient considered is 0.5.

 ## Results

+### Frictionless

 The problem stated above has been solved using an unstructured mesh of tetrahedron.
 The resulting deformation can be seen in the following image.

 - Structured (hexa) mesh: